 This class is an introduction to philosophical approaches to contemporary questions in applied ethics.
 In the first portion of the class we will be examining three theoretical approaches to ethical questions: Scepticism about morality, Mill's utilitarianism, and Ross' pluralistic deontology.
 With this theoretical background in place we will then move to examining questions that arise in applied ethics.
 The first two questions we will look at pertain to parenthood.
 We will look at whether parents ought to be licensed, and what kind of future parents must ensure for their children.
-Next we will look at whether drugs should be legal.
-We will then look at what we owe to others, what constitutes a good life, and whether morality requires us to treat everyone impartially.
+Next we will look at whether drugs should be legal, what we owe to others, and how we should police speech.